danmbrown/city-of-whispers/Playbooks/Conduit.md

 At any time, you may mark Heat to add another element to the map.

 ## Relationship Questions
-* For which of your Ties did I make an introduction that ended badly?
+First ask the table one of these questions:

+* Which of you is a regular at events I host?
+* Which of you met one of your connections through me?

+Then ask the table one of these questions

+* Who among your connections has acted as a go-between for me?
-* Which of your Ties knows someone who refuses to interact with me?
+* Who among your connections refuses to interact with me?
-* Which of your Ties attended an event I hosted?

 ## Moves